 Not only are there buffaloes and elephants but warthogs, waterbuck, Uganda Kob, Topi Antelopes and even the rare semi-aquatic Sitatunga Antelopes that have webbed toes.

 Queen Elizabeth Park is also home to a number of feline cats that you can often spot on game drives, in some cases on Night Game Drives such as lions, leopards, civet cats, genal, and serval cats.

-Wildlife abounds in Queen Elizabeth Park, most every visitors sees some lions on his Safari that take in Queen Elizabeth Park in Uganda.
+Wildlife abounds in Queen Elizabeth Park, most every visitors see some lions on their game drives in Queen Elizabeth Park in Uganda.

-Queen Elizabeth Park is home to 5000 hippos which iss one of the largest concentration of hippos in Africa and in Queen Elizabeth National Park they are found along Kazinga Channel.
+Queen Elizabeth Park is home to 5000 hippos which is one of the largest concentration of hippos in Africa and in Queen Elizabeth National Park they are found along Kazinga Channel.

-Kazinga Channel is a 2 hour plus Boat Safari where you can see hippos, crocodiles, monitor lizards, elephant herds, buffaloes, antelopes and many different kinds of water birds.
+Kazinga Channel is a 2 hour plus Boat Safari where you can see hippos, crocodiles, monitor lizards, elephant herds, buffaloes, antelopes and many hundreds of different kinds of water birds.

-The Kazinga Boat Safari is one of the highlights of a safari to Queen Elizabeth Park.
+The Kazinga Boat Safari is one of the must do and see highlights of a safari to Queen Elizabeth Park.